PGS62/KendallTau.jl/README.md

 3) For convenience, there is a new function `corkendall_fromfile` which takes arguments in the form of names of csv files containing the input and output data.

 ### Performance relative to `StatsBase.corkendall`
-Note the greatly reduced number and size of allocations.
-Reducing allocations was key to making multi-threading effective.
+Note the greatly (x1000) reduced number and size of allocations.
+My experience was that reduced allocations led to the performance advantage of the multi-threaded code being maintained independent of the size of the input data.
 ```julia
 julia> using StatsBase,KendallTau,Random